firstdraft/appdev-lessons/lessons/nouns-verbs-and-grammar.md

 Programming boils down to:

- 1. Forming a plan of what you want to do (e.g. "I want to remove any '@'s in this input.")
+ 1. Forming a plan of what you want to do (e.g. "I want to remove any `@`s in this input.")
  1. Typing some code to try and do it.
  1. It _never_ works the first time.
  1. Seeing an error message.